What is Remote Patient Monitoring?

 Predictive Population Health Management (PHM)

-Population Health Management, or PHM, is critical in the process of monitoring remote patients.
+Population Health Management (PHM) is critical in the process of monitoring remote patients.
 When patients record measurements that fall outside of a safe range, PHM immediately alerts medical staff so that patients at risk are always prioritized.
 Predictive PHM goes a step further to guarantee the health and safety of patients by alerting medical staff of potential emergencies in order to prevent patients from drifting out of their safe range.

 No cost, ready to use, integrated cellular devices